adap/flower/baselines/fedopt/README.md

 **Model:** A ResNet-18 model without any modifications to it's original architecture with the exception of replacing BatchNormalization layers with [GroupNorm](https://pytorch.org/docs/stable/generated/torch.nn.GroupNorm.html) layers.

 **Dataset:** We follow the pre-processing of the dataset CIFAR-10 as indicated in Appendix C.1, resulting in `3x24x24` input images.
 Then, the entire dataset is split into the 500 clients, resulting in 100 trianing examples per client.
 The test set is used for centralised evaluation.
+The dataset can be split either IID or non-IID.
+The latter, following LDA with user-defined alpha (defaults to 0.1)

 **Training Hyperparameters:** :warning: *_Include a table with all the main hyperparameters in your baseline.
 Please show them with their default value._*